odp-aws-smn/documentation_wrf_det_en/source/index.rst

 In this site users will find general information about the model, instructions regarding data format and access, along with examples and tutorials to facilitate data use.
 The official AWS portal is `https://registry.opendata.aws/smn-ar-wrf-dataset/ <https://registry.opendata.aws/smn-ar-wrf-dataset/>`_.

-For any question regarding content of this site, feedback or suggestions, please contact us at odp-aws@smn.gov.ar.

 .. toctree::
     :maxdepth: 2
     :caption: Contenido: